by Diane Spicer

 Read these resources to get up to speed on why each of them makes sense for a particular type of backpacker:

-This REI Co-op Joule 21 sleeping bag is appropriate for three season backpacking, rated for temperatures no lower than 21F with 700 fill power treated duck down.
+This REI Co-op Magma 15 Sleeping Bag is appropriate for three season backpacking, rated for temperatures no lower than 15F with 850 fill power treated duck down.

 It's a fitted mummy bag style, and has a right hand zipper.